 - Despite a significant slowdown in growth to only 2% in 2022, ecommerce growth rates are projected to be 14% in 2023 (5% higher than before the global lockdowns caused by the COVID-19 pandemic).
 (Source: Statista.)

 - Revenue from ecommerce sales in the ‘metaverse’ are projected to increase from $47.48 billion in 2023 to a collossal $678.8 billion in 2023.
 (Source: Grand View Research.)

-- With 97% of people in the US owning a smartphone on top of ‘smart speaker’ ownership rates of around 35%, the number of ecommerce purchases transacted by ‘voice shopping’ is expected to rise by 55% in 2022.
+- In the United States, 97% of people own a smartphone and 35% of people own a ‘smart speaker’.
+The number of ecommerce purchases transacted by ‘voice shopping’ through devices of all types is expected to rise by 55% in 2022.
 (Sources: Finances Online and PEW research Center.)

 Other interesting ecommerce facts

 - The first genuine ecommerce transaction took place in 1994 when Dan Kohn sold a Sting CD to his friend Phil Brandenburger.
 The transaction — for a sum of $12.84 — was reported by the New York Times with the headline “Attention Shoppers: Internet is Open”.
 (Source: Michael Tefula and The New York Times.)

 - The largest ever single ecommerce transaction is reported to be the purchase of a Gulfstream V business jet by businessman Mark Cuban for $40 million in 1999.
 (Source: Guinness World Records.)